-- (i) conduct or commission the environmental audit; and - (ii) give the administering authority an environmental audit report about the audit. - (4) Also, the audit notice must be accompanied by or include an information notice about the decision to give the notice and to fix the stated period.
+- (d) that the holder must, within a stated reasonable period- - (i) conduct or commission the environmental audit; and - (ii) give the administering authority an environmental audit report about the audit. - (4) Also, the audit notice must be accompanied by or include an information notice about the decision to give the notice and to fix the stated period.